Skip to main content

 The TestingService manages state through the TestingState class.

-class TestingState implements AgentStateSlice<typeof serializationSchema> {
+class TestingState extends AgentStateSlice<typeof serializationSchema> {

 readonly name: string = "TestingState"